florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 # Step 1.
 Getting to the mailing configuration screen
-Open a browser if you didn’t have one open already and navigate to your Florishop webpage and login with a management account.
+Open a browser if you didn’t have one open already and navigate to your FloriShop webpage and login with a management account.
 Once logged in go to *configuration* **→**  *mail configuration* as shown in the image below.

 <img src=".Active Email Editior EN media/GettingToTheMailingConfigurationScreen.png" alt="getting to editor">